teddziuba/engineering-management-pearls/README.md

 You need to be completely above reproach as a people manager.
 Stay sober and keep your wits about you when in the company of the company.
 This is not contradictory to the previous pearl: when you are out drinking with co-workers, order a club soda with lime.
 It looks like a vodka tonic, and nobody will be any the wiser.

-🦪 **When there is always an excuse, there is always a problem.**

-An IC who always has an empathy-provoking excuse about why they are not meeting their goals is simply an under-performer.
-If it happens once, that's just life.
-Twice is a string of bad luck.
-Three times is not a coincidence.

-🦪 **You will never regret firing somebody too soon.**

-Firing people sucks.
-It is one of the worst parts of being a manager, unless you're a psychopath.
-When you start thinking that someone is underperforming, start gathering the evidence.
-The longer you keep them around out of guilt or uncertainty, the longer the rest of the team learns that this is an acceptable standard.

-🦪 **Always try to make your manager look good.**

-This doesn't mean singing their praises, it means delivering on your own without their intervention.
-Find out what success looks like for your manager, then work toward that.
-It will be easier to get the resources you need.

-🦪 **Your team is high-performing if it is constantly expanding its scope.**

-To expand its scope, your team needs strong technical skills _and_ strong internal leaders.
-If you are developing both of these, then your team is in the top 10% of performance.

-🦪 **Present a high-quality quarterly kickoff deck, every single quarter.**

-The information you convey in this deck is important, but not as important as the effort you put into making it look good.
-This shows your team that you care about what they are doing enough to spend the time to present it cleanly.

-🦪 **People will support you if they don't like you, but they'll never support you if they think you don't like them.**

-You can't control whether or not people like you, but you can control your outward opinion of others.
-When someone believes _you_ dislike _them_, they will avoid you, for fear that you will use any influence you have to harm them.

 ## Developing Software
 🦪 **`(number_of_subtasks + 1)` is a strikigly effective method of estimating story points.**